Opt-In Art: Learning Art Styles Only from Few Examples

-\paragraphcustom{Model Architecture and Training.} The architecture of our Art-Free Diffusion is based on Stable Diffusion v1.4 \citep{rombach2022highresolution}.
-We train the VAE autoencoder from scratch, using a filtered version of the COCO-2017 dataset and a subset of the Art-Free SAM, consisting of 219,439 images.
-Training used a batch size of 24, gradient accumulation of 2, and a 2e-4 learning rate for 15 epochs, taking ~16 hours.

-We train the U-Net model on the Art-Free SAM, while keeping the VAE frozen, utilizing a pre-trained BERT base model (uncased) \citep{devlin2019bert} as the Text Encoder.
-We first train the U-Net under 256 resolution on 7 H100 GPUs, with each GPU using a batch size of 300 and mixed precision of FP16.
-We apply gradient accumulation of 8 and use a learning rate of 1e-4 with the AdamW optimizer on a 7 H100 GPUs by 41400 steps.
-We fine-tune the model at a 512x512 resolution for a total of 156,700 steps, with learning rate of 5e-5 and batch size of 90, and apply 10\% dropping rate with classifier-free guidance sampling~\citep{ho2022classifierfreediffusionguidance}.
+The architecture of our Blank Canvas Diffusion is based on Stable Diffusion v1.4 \citep{rombach2022highresolution}.
+We first train the VAE autoencoder from scratch.
+Then, we train the U-Net model on the Blank Canvas SAM, while keeping the VAE frozen, utilizing a pre-trained BERT base model (uncased) \citep{devlin2019bert} as the Text Encoder.
+We refer the reader to SM \ref{sup:implementation_details} for details on the implementation and hyperparameters.

-\paragraphcustom{Model Performance Analysis.} We show qualitative comparisons of different models in the SupMat.
-In \Cref{tab:model_performance}, we compare the performance of three models: CommonCanvas-SC \citep{gokaslan2024commoncanvas}, Stable Diffusion v1-4, and our Art-Free Diffusion.
-CommonCanvas-SC employs the same architecture as Stable Diffusion v2 and is trained on 30M commercially sourced samples from the Creative-Commons-licensed (CC) dataset, taken about 73,800 A100 hours.
-Stable Diffusion v1-4, in its final training stage, utilizes 600M image-text pairs from the LAION-Aesthetics v2 5+ dataset, reported to be trained approximately 200,000 A100 hours~\citep{SD14-modelcard}.
-Our Art-Free Diffusion model is trained on approximately 9M images from the Art-Free SAM.
-We conduct experiments on the test set of the Art-Free SAM (9,140 samples) and 30k samples from COCO-2017.
+We present qualitative comparisons between Blank Canvas Diffusion and alternative models in SM \ref{sup:qual_artfree}.
+In \Cref{tab:model_performance}, we compare the performance of CommonCanvas-SC \citep{gokaslan2024commoncanvas}, Stable Diffusion v1-4, and our Blank Canvas Diffusion.
+CommonCanvas-SC employs the same architecture as Stable Diffusion v2 and is trained on 30M commercially sourced samples from the Creative Commons-licensed (CC) dataset, requiring approximately 73,800 A100 GPU hours.
+Stable Diffusion v1-4, in its final training stage, utilizes 600M image-text pairs from the LAION-Aesthetics v2 5+ dataset and is reported to have been trained for approximately 200,000 A100 GPU hours~\citep{SD14-modelcard}.
+In contrast, our Blank Canvas Diffusion model is trained on approximately 9M images from the Blank Canvas Dataset.
+We evaluate these models on two test sets: 9,140 samples from the Blank Canvas Dataset and 30,000 samples from COCO-2017.